LassoSoft/LassoGuide/lasso_guide_source/server/platform-overview.rst

 Lasso Platform Overview
 ***********************

-Welcome to Lasso Server, a powerful and comprehensive tool for building and hosting data-driven web applications.
+Lasso Server is a powerful and comprehensive tool for building and hosting data-driven web applications.
 This chapter introduces important concepts and information you should know before starting to use the Lasso Platform or Lasso Server.

 :dfn:`Lasso Server` (and :dfn:`Lasso Developer`) is server-side software that runs along with any FastCGI-capable web server.
 It adds a suite of dynamic